pop-os/shell/README.md

   - When `Return` is pressed, window positions will be swapped
 - `Shift` + `Ctrl` + `<Direction>`
   - In auto-tile mode, this resizes in the opposite direction
-- `O`: Toggles between horizontal and vertical tiling in auto-tile mode
+- `o`: Toggles between horizontal and vertical tiling in auto-tile mode
 - `~`: Toggles between floating and tiling in auto-tile mode
 - `Return`: Applies the changes that have been requested
 - `Esc`: Cancels any changes that were requested